LuongJonSilvers/MIPS-Computer-Architecture/README.md

 # MIPS-Computer-Architecture

 This repo contains verilog code used to create a MIPS-"like" architectured processor.
-It shares many similarities with the MIPS R2000 described in the ___ textbook.
+It shares many similarities with the MIPS R2000 described in the Computer Organization and Design The Hardware/Software Interface Fifth Edition by David A. Patterson and John L. Hennessy textbook.
 The major differences are a smaller instruction set and 16-bit words.
 Similarities include a load/store architecture and three fixed-length instruction formats.
 This architecture follows a Harvard architecture, where instructions and data are located